Skip to main content

 safe-postgres-mcp

 The safe default for giving an AI agent your Postgres.
 A zero-config, read-only PostgreSQL MCP server where read-only isn't a regex you hope holds — it's enforced by Postgres itself.
-Every query runs inside a BEGIN TRANSACTION READ ONLY with a statement timeout and a row cap.
+Every agent-supplied query runs inside a BEGIN TRANSACTION READ ONLY with a statement timeout and a row cap, and is sent over the extended wire protocol, which cannot carry a second command.
 One npx command: your agent can explore a schema and run SELECTs, but it physically cannot write, cannot stack a second statement, and a runaway query is cancelled within the statement timeout (default 5s) so it can't hang your database.

 Why another Postgres MCP server?

-Most "read-only" database tools enforce read-only by scanning the SQL text for scary keywords.
-That is a filter, and filters get bypassed.
-As of early 2026, the original TypeScript reference Postgres MCP server (@modelcontextprotocol/server-postgres) took exactly this text-filter approach and has since been archived in the modelcontextprotocol/servers repo, moved to the community servers-archived list with no maintained successor.
+Some "read-only" database tools enforce read-only by scanning the SQL text for scary keywords — a filter, and filters get bypassed.
+Others use the right primitive but stop too early: the original TypeScript reference Postgres MCP server (@modelcontextprotocol/server-postgres) wrapped each query in a BEGIN TRANSACTION READ ONLY and nothing more — no statement timeout, no row cap, no rejection of multi-statement input, and no bound on how much a single query could buffer into the agent’s context.
+It has since been archived in the official modelcontextprotocol/servers-archived repo with no maintained successor.
 Meanwhile popular DBA-oriented alternatives (e.g. Postgres MCP "Pro" / crystaldba) default to unrestricted read/write — read-only is an opt-in access-mode flag — and ship as a Python/Docker install that is friction for the Node/TS majority of MCP users.
 (Check each project's current docs; the ecosystem moves fast.)

 This server inverts that.
 The guarantee doesn't live in a string matcher — it lives in the database engine.